szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

     - Can be taken unlimited times.

 **Feats**
 These exist only so they are implemented if ToF or any other Feat mod is installed.
-The implementation of this depends on the authors of such mods.
+The implementation of this would depend on the authors of such mods.
 - **Extra Shadow Jump**: can cast **Shadow Jump** an additional time.
 Can be taken unlimited times.
 Available from level 2 onwards.
 When a feat mod is installed, the rate of gaining uses should be reduced (currently one use every 3 levels: 1, 4, 7...)
 - **Extra Shadow Illusion**: can cast **Shadow Illusion** an additional time.
 Can be taken twice at most.
 Available from level 3 onwards.
 By default, an extra use is gained at level 12, and then at level 20.
 - **Shadow Conjuration**: can cast a selection of spells from level 1 to level 5.
 Available from level 15 on.
 Can be taken three times.
 By default, it's gained at level 12, and another use is gained at level 20 and 28.